dlong96/solvedissue/yolov2_issue.md

 # YOLOV2 Pretrained Model Command Line Go Through

-YOLOV2 is written in C, and the [github link](https://github.com/thtrieu/darkflow) here translates into to a tensorflow version.
-The details of how to use the it are already written, however, I faced a few problems when tried to run it on my terminals.
+YOLOV2 is written in C, and the [github link](https://github.com/thtrieu/darkflow) here has translated into to a tensorflow version.
+The details of how to use it are already written, however, I faced a few problems when tried to run it on my terminals.
 For your infomation, I am using mac os.
 The only sections from orginal github report you should look are **Getting started**, and **Training on your own dataset**.

 The following are solutions that worked for me:<br/>